Daft Punk: 2016–2020: Final projects and appearances

+2021–present: Disbandment

 On 22 February 2021, Daft Punk released a video on their YouTube channel titled "Epilogue".
-The video features a scene from their 2006 film Electroma, in which one robot explodes and the other walks away; a title card created with Warren Fu reads "1993–2021" while an excerpt of Daft Punk's song "Touch" plays.
-Later that day, Daft Punk's longtime publicist Kathryn Frazier confirmed that the duo had split, but did not give a reason for their disbandment.
-The news led to a surge in Daft Punk sales, with digital album purchases rising by 2,650 percent.
-Their friend and collaborator Todd Edwards clarified that Bangalter and Homem-Christo remain active separately.
+The video features a scene from their 2006 film Electroma, in which one robot explodes and the other walks away into the sunset; a title card created with Warren Fu reads "1993–2021" while an excerpt of Daft Punk's song "Touch" plays.
+Later that day, Daft Punk's longtime publicist, Kathryn Frazier, confirmed that they had split, but did not give a reason.
+The news led to a surge in Daft Punk sales, with digital album purchases rising by 2,650%.
+Their friend and collaborator Todd Edwards confirmed that Bangalter and Homem-Christo remained active separately.
+He later said they were "going in different directions", and that Homem-Christo was more drawn to hip-hop and Bangalter was interested in film.
+As of 2023, Bangalter and Homem-Christo still shared a studio and equipment.

-On 22 February 2022, one year after their disbandment, Daft Punk announced the digital release of a 25th anniversary edition of Homework, featuring a newly collected remix album of Homework.
-The remix album was later released on physical formats.
-The same day as the anniversary announcement, the band held a one-time Twitch stream of their performance at the Mayan Theater in Los Angeles from their 1997 Daftendirektour.
+On 22 February 2022, one year after their disbandment, Daft Punk announced a 25th-anniversary edition of Homework.
+It included a remix album, Homework (Remixes), which was also released separately.
+Daft Punk also broadcast a Twitch stream of their performance at the Mayan Theater in Los Angeles from their 1997 Daftendirektour.
 The video featured previously unreleased footage of the duo without costumes.
-Uploads of behind the scenes "archives" from the D.A.F.T.
-DVD and vinyl reissues of the band's albums continued regularly throughout 2022.
+Daft Punk released behind-the-scenes "archives" from the D.A.F.T.
+DVD and vinyl repressing for Human After All, Alive 2007, and Daft Club, which were released on 9 September 2022.

-On 22 February 2023, Daft Punk announced a 10th-anniversary reissue of Random Access Memories, scheduled for 12 May.
-It will include 35 minutes of previously unreleased outtakes and demos.
+On 12 May 2023, Daft Punk released a 10th-anniversary edition of Random Access Memories, with 35 minutes of previously unreleased outtakes and demos.
+"Infinity Repeating (2013 Demo)", featuring Casablancas and the Voidz, was released as a single with a music video.
+It was called Daft Punk's "last song ever" in press releases.
+On 17 November, Daft Punk released a version of Random Access Memories with no drums or percussion.